beginning of content

 Surgery

-In some cases surgery may be needed.
+In some cases, surgery may be recommended.

 Can rotator cuff injuries be prevented?

-Preventing rotator cuff injuries from happening may not be possible.
-But there are some things that can be done to lower the chance of you getting an injury.
+Preventing rotator cuff injuries and problems from happening may not be possible.

 Check your symptoms Find a health service